esi-neuroscience/syncopy/doc/source/quickstart/quickstart.rst

    Use `.log` to see object history

 So we see that we indeed got 50 trials with 2 channels and 1000 samples each.
-Note that Syncopy per default **stores and writes all data on disc**, as this allows for seamless processing of larger than RAM datasets.
+Note that Syncopy per default **stores and writes all data on disk**, as this allows for seamless processing of larger than RAM datasets.
 The exact location and filename of a dataset in question is listed at the ``filename`` field.
-The standard location is the ``.spy`` directory created automatically in the users home directory.
+The standard location is the ``.spy`` directory created automatically in the user's home directory.
 To change this and for more details please see :ref:`setup_env`.

 .. hint::
    You can access each of the shown meta-information fields separately using standard Python attribute access, e.g. ``data.filename`` or ``data.samplerate``.

 Time-Frequency Analysis
 =======================